Big data is transforming the shopping experience. So, what is big data analytics, and why is it a big deal for e-commerce?

 As computational power and storage capabilities have improved, many businesses are using ingenious methods to extract insight from their ever-growing mountain of big data.

 Key to this process are data annotation, data labeling, and data tagging.
-These three terms are used to describe the same process: the classification of each piece of data so that it can be analyzed and optimized to deliver value.
+These three terms describe the same process: the classification of each piece of data so that it can be analyzed and optimized to deliver value.